Academic Outreach

 From 2020-2022, I was a member of the organizational board of symBIOsis, a graduate student group in the Department of Biology at Johns Hopkins founded by PhD students in 2020.

-A few things we offer to biology grad students:
+A few things symBIOsis offers to biology grad students:

 Check out our highlights for applying to the NSF GRFP.
 And if you’d like to see any of the other resources, send me an email!